Bass Fishing & Bass Lakes In West Virginia

 Top Bass Lakes In WV

 All about fishing for spotted, smallmouth and largemouth bass in West Virginia lakes.
-Visit the Bass Knowledge Center for valuable information about bass and bass fishing.
+Visit the Bass Knowledge Center for additional, valuable information about bass and bass fishing.
 Find water in the state and chances are you found bass.
 Small lakes, ponds, parks and rivers are good places to look.
 The states major lakes with bass include Beech Fork Lake, Bluestone Lake, Burnsville Lake, Cheat Lake, East Lynn Lake, Jennings Randolph Lake, Moncove Lake, Mount Storm Lake, O’Brien Lake, Stonewall Jackson Lake, Summersville Lake and Tygart Lake.

 World record: 22 lbs 4 oz